lokeshpusarla100/llm-incident-commander/README.md

 > **Future Enhancement**: A CI job could validate pricing hash against official Gemini pricing API to detect cost model drift automatically.

 ### 3. **Context-Rich Incidents** 📝
-Auto-created incidents include APM traces, error logs, and runbooks.
+Datadog surfaces actionable records that allow engineers to pivot to related APM traces, error logs, and runbooks.

 ### 4. **Traffic Generation** 🎭
 > **For Judges**: A complete traffic generator is included in `traffic-generator/` to help you verify the monitors and dashboards.
 It creates realistic load, errors, and hallucination scenarios to trigger the Datadog alerts.